Skip to main content

 In this example two LiveTextFields are defined with their content cells bound to the mutableString() of cells a and b, respectively.
 This allows us to handle the input provided in the fields as numbers rather than strings.

 The sum computed cell, defined by a cell expression, computes the sum of a and b.
-The values of cells a, b and sum are displayed in a Text below the fields.
+The values of cells a, b and sum are displayed in a Text widget below the fields.

 info